COVID-19 Safety FAQ

 IMPORTANT:

-DVC is committed to creating a safe and welcoming environment for all students.
+DVC is committed to creating a safe and welcoming environment for all students and employees.
 Public health remains a top priority.
 We continue to strongly recommend that everyone be fully vaccinated (including booster shots), as one of the best ways to prevent severe illness.
-We also fully support voluntary mask-wearing and have plenty of free masks, self-test kits, and hand sanitizers on campus.
+We also fully support voluntary mask-wearing, and have plenty of free masks and hand sanitizers on campus.

 Students and employees are not permitted to enter the campus and must notify their instructor or supervisor if: